polkadot-developers/substrate-developer-hub.github.io/docs/knowledgebase/runtime/macros.md

 **When to Use**

-To define events that a runtime pallet emit.
+To define events that a runtime pallet emits.

 **What It Does**